willdiaz/wsl-setup/README.md

 When I get a full set of tools and aliases in place, I'd like to explore creating a [Docker Container](https://www.docker.com/resources/what-container) with this configuration.

 ## CHANGELOG
++ **2019-04-06:** I added AWS CLI to the install routine.
+I spent most of my time testing against Debian, so I now have to spend more time on Ubuntu 18.04.
+I'll try the other distros at some point in the future.
 + **2019-04-06:** I added MariaDB to the install routine.
 I don't remember running into SSL-related issues when using *wget* from GitHub, but now the script lets you bypass the error with a *no-check-certificate* flag.
 + **2018-11-28:** The *00_setup_wsl.sh* script handles downloading all of the scripts now, making it simple to download and run it.
 I'm debating whether or not this really needs to be a series of scripts.
 I should consider consolidating them into a single script.